 Even though I tend to vote for R’s more than D’s I don’t approve of either of the examples or your distorted view of them.

 While I believe that abortion is murder; I also believe in God who created man & woman and whose first gift to us was free choice.
 Since we have free choice it seems illogical to say I know better than God and to take that gift away from someone.

-Now, abolishing the county payroll would be a rather extreme first step, but at least that would be a reduction in gov’t.
+Now, abolishing the county payroll would be a rather extreme first step, but at least that would be a reduction in government.
 I’ll give him points for being consistent.
-However, every LP candidate who attempts to ‘incrementalize’ the reduction in gov’t, is vilified by the hard core members of the LP for not being ‘real libertarians’.
+However every LP candidate who attempts incrementalism in the proposals to reduce the size of government is vilified by the hard core members of the LP for not being real libertarians.
 What you get as a result is a candidate like him, and a reaction like the above.

-As for the ‘view’ that I presented, It’s wasn’t a viewpoint.
-What I did was present a logical extrapolation of a stated goal for each of the two ‘major’ parties.
+As for the view that I presented, it wasn’t a viewpoint.
+What I did was present a logical extrapolation of a stated goal for each of the two major parties.
 That most people don’t recognize the obvious flaws in their favorite political parties stated good intentioned goals is why we are on the road to hell right now.

 This also is not a viewpoint: abortion isn’t murder, because there is no human life without brain activity.
 Those are just the facts.
 That many people disagree and say that they know or believe otherwise is just an example of them simply denying the known facts in a given situation.